rebecacarrillo/8-week-coding-workout/captains_log.md

 update!
 I do own a webcam, and this set up is actually working out quite well.
 Tomorrow morning when I have natural daylight, I'm going to try to make a few short videos.
 I have a start!
 I'm excited.

-I'm just going to pretend that nerding out about computer science is my job
+I'm just going to pretend that nerding out about computer science is my job.

+I need to figure out the issue of leaving off excess requirements so that when I actually do my pip freeze into a requirements.txt file, it won't just add a bajillion things.

+Actually this is a good idea for the next thing to focus on for this project in general.
+Let's set up a docker container for this training program project.
+The Docker container should, among other things, install stuff like homebrew and set my jupyter and vim configurations, and it should have cowsay invovled just for fun.

+IN THE BEGINNING, GOD MADE THE COMMAND LINE lol